simith/aws-iot-docs/developerguide/iot-rules.md

 + Publish data to an Amazon SQS queue\.
 + Invoke a Lambda function to extract data\.
 + Process messages from a large number of devices using Amazon Kinesis\.
++ Process messages from a large number of devices using Amazon Kinesis Firehose\.
 + Send data to the Amazon Elasticsearch Service\.
 + Capture a CloudWatch metric\.
 + Change a CloudWatch alarm\.